hikarimusic/AlgoNote/README.md

-# HikariNote
+# AlgoNote
-Hikari's Personal Note: Physics, Algorithm, and Math
+Notes on DSA and ML.